Genshii8/skyhold.gg/pages-markdown/protection/What's New - Protection Warriors in BfA.md

 # Talents

 The most significant changes are to our talents.
-Rather than list out all of the changes, I'll just go over how they are right now on Beta.<br>[Beta Talent Calculator](http://bfa.wowhead.com/talent-calc/warrior/protection)
+Rather than list out all of the changes, I'll just go over how they are right now on Beta.<br><a class="text-link" target="_blank" href="http://bfa.wowhead.com/talent-calc/warrior/protection">Beta Talent Calculator</a>

 ## 15 -